Contact Us |

 Minter Summer Scholar Program

-Q: What counts toward the noncanonical requirement?A: Courses featuring Angloplone or U.S literatures with significant focus on ethnic and minority literatures; non-western and postcolonial literatures; gender and sexuality studies.
+Q: What counts toward the noncanonical requirement?A: Courses at the 200 level or above featuring Angloplone or U.S literatures with significant focus on ethnic and minority literatures; non-western and postcolonial literatures; gender and sexuality studies.

 Q: What is Distinction in Research and Creative Works?

 A: Students writing theses (both critical and creative) effective AY 2012-13 are eligible to apply for University Distinction in Research and Creative Works, which if awarded, will be noted on the student's transcript upon graduation.
 Applications available in English department.
 Other Notes:

 Non-literature classes (music, art) will not be considered for the major.

 Courses repeatable for credit.
 Some special topics as well as some advanced writing courses may be repeatable for credit, but not always.
 Consult the General Announcements (pdf) as to which these are.